 -

-GÓMEZ GIMENO, Antonio (Spain, late 19th – early 20th century).
+GÓMEZ GIMENO, Antonio (Spain, late 19th century – early 20th century).
 "Still life".
 Oil on canvas.
 Signed in the lower left corner.
 Measurements: 38 x 45.5 cm; 47 x 55.5 cm (frame).
-Painter of landscapes, costumbrist scenes and still lifes, Antonio Gómez Gimeno developed a language clearly influenced by the Impressionists, which he may have learned during a stay in France.
-He is currently represented in various private collections.
+A painter of landscapes, genre scenes, and still lifes, Antonio Gómez Gimeno developed a style clearly influenced by Impressionism, which he may have learned during a stay in France.
+His work is currently represented in several private collections.

 · Size: 46x38 cms.